arbowl/beacon-hill-compliance-tracker/README.md

 ### Components

-The "components" folder can be thought of as the unique "employees" of this project.
+The `components/` folder contains the unique actions in the processing pipeline.
 Each one has a different task.
 When a new task needs to be added to the project flow, add it here for organization.

 - **`committees.py`**: Retrieves data related to ALL committees.
 - **`compliance.py`**: Rule engine that classifies bills based on deadlines, reported-out status, and document availability.